Order LOPHIIFORMES (part 1): Families LOPHIIDAE, ANTENNARIIDAE, TETRABRACHIIDAE, LOPHICHTHYIDAE, BRACHIONICHTHYIDAE, CHAUNACIDAE and OGCOCEPHALIDAE

 Halieutopsis kawaii Ho 2021 in honor of Ho’s friend, ichthyologist Toshio Kawai, Hokkaido University, who collected paratypes and made them available for study

-Halieutopsis murrayi Ho 2021 in honor of John Murray (1841-1914) of the HMS Challenger, which secured holotype, for his contributions to modern oceanography
+Halieutopsis murrayi Ho 2021 in honor of John Murray (1841-1914), Canadian-born Scottish marine biologist, for his contributions to modern oceanography and with reference to the John Murray Expedition, during which holotype was collected

 Halieutopsis margaretae Ho & Shao 2007 in honor of zoologist Margaret G. Bradbury (1927-2010), San Francisco State University (California, USA), for her “enormous” contribution to our knowledge of batfishes